 After one particular night of slow dancing that ultimately resulted in me exploring the contents of somebody’s nightstand the next morning, a book was lent to me.
 Although this incident happened well over a year ago, I just somehow never got past the cover.
 Last month I thought that the Christmas break would be as good a time as any to give those pages a go.

-Zweig doesn’t really go into detail about what exactly happened during the one semester he had spent in Berlin as a student in the first decade of the 20th century.
-He does, in my mind, something even more powerful instead – he recalls the city’s spirit.
-He writes about suddenly finding himself in a world that could seem implausible had it been the setting of a book, depicting his time here as an ongoing spectacle run by tireless Berliners – a quite undefined crowd, made up of oftentimes rough individuals that seem to have one thing in common: none of them will ever miss a chance to boast about their most recent artistic endeavor.
+The author admits he found himself in a world that could seem implausible had it been the setting of a book, depicting his time here as an ongoing spectacle run by tireless Berliners – a quite undefined crowd, made up of creatures that seem to have one thing in common: none of them would ever miss a chance to let him know about their most recent creative endeavor.

-But Zweig himself acknowledges that not each of those colorful characters left quite the same positive impression on him.
-And I still can’t think of any other set of influences I would have exchanged Berlin for.
-Frankly, I think it’d be quite cool if in another hundred years this city and, indeed, its people – would still emit the same smelly charm inviting every stranger to just let down their guard.
+Zweig acknowledges that not all of those colorful characters left quite the same positive impression on him.
+But still, I can’t think of any other set of influences and experiences I would exchange Berlin for.
+Frankly, I believe it’d be quite cool if in another hundred years this city – and indeed, its people – would still emit the same smelly charm inviting every stranger to just let down their guard.